-- The Jesus of History is really an historical topic rather than a religious one. - As historians, we will make no theological claims.
-We will ask, "what is most likely." - Our study of Jesus will conclude with his death on the cross.
+- The Jesus of History is an historical topic rather than a religious one. - As historians, we will make no theological claims.
+We will adhere to Occam's Razor asking, "what is most likely." - Our study of Jesus will conclude with his death on the cross.
 We will also discuss St. Paul's communities. - Due to the VAST nature of this topic, we will cover in a single slide what some scholars have spent careers on. - Some of the material we will cover may be uncomfortable.
 Hang in there and ask questions.